2629 words

 ENTRYPOINT ["/bin/bash"]

-The secure version after Phase 3 looks like a different image.
-Multi-stage so the build tools never ship in the runtime.
+The secure version after Phase 3 is a different image entirely.
+Multi-stage, so the build tools never ship in the runtime.
 Base digest pinned.
-Explicit USER 10001:0 so the container runs as a non-root account with root group (GID 0) for OpenShift SCC compatibility.
-Full set of OCI labels so Scout and GitHub actually know what they are scanning.
-The example below illustrates the structural changes; the production Dockerfile in the repo additionally ships jq, envsubst, curl, and unzip in the runtime, writes the resolved kubectl version to /etc/kube-version as a drift-detection marker, and uses /usr/local/aws-cli as the AWS CLI install path.
+An explicit USER 10001:0 so the container runs as a non-root account with root group (GID 0) for OpenShift SCC compatibility.
+A full set of OCI labels so Scout and GitHub actually know what they are scanning.
+The example below shows the structural changes only; the production Dockerfile in the repo additionally ships jq, envsubst, curl, and unzip in the runtime, writes the resolved kubectl version to /etc/kube-version as a drift-detection marker, and uses /usr/local/aws-cli as the AWS CLI install path.

 # After: multi-stage, digest-pinned, non-root, OCI-labeled